natasha-harrison/Woylie/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------
-6. Harrison (in review). the influence of behaviour on capture probability in woylies
+6. Harrison (2025).
+Bold and the Biased: the influence of behaviour on capture probability in woylies
 -----------------------------------------------------------------------------------------------------------------------------------------
 Data:
-- agitation_all_anon.csv
+- BoldAndBiased_AgitationData.csv